solana-labs/solana-program-library/account-compression/sdk/README.md

 ## Information

-This on-chain program provides an interface for composing smart-contracts to create and use SPL ConcurrentMerkleTrees.
-The primary application of using SPL ConcurrentMerkleTrees is to make edits to off-chain data with on-chain verification.
+This on-chain program provides an interface for composing smart contracts to create and use SPL ConcurrentMerkleTrees.
+The primary application of using SPL ConcurrentMerkleTrees is to synchronize off-chain databases with on-chain updates.

+SPL ConcurrentMerkleTrees are Merkle Trees that have their roots on-chain with support for fast-forwarding proofs.
+Fast forwarding allows multiple updates to the tree in a single block and reduces the latency burden on indexers.

 In order to execute transactions that modify an SPL ConcurrentMerkleTree, an indexer will need to parse through transactions that touch the tree in order to provide up-to-date merkle proofs.
-For more information regarding merkle proofs, see this great [Ethereum explainer](https://ethereum.org/en/developers/tutorials/merkle-proofs-for-offline-data-integrity/).
+For more information regarding merkle proofs, see this great [explainer](https://ethereum.org/en/developers/tutorials/merkle-proofs-for-offline-data-integrity/).

 This program is targeted towards supporting [Metaplex Compressed NFTs](https://github.com/metaplex-foundation/metaplex-program-library/tree/master/bubblegum) and may be subject to change.